clj-kondo/clj-kondo/.github/ISSUE_TEMPLATE/bug_report.md

 ---

-To keep development of this project going, consider sponsoring [sponsoring](https://github.com/sponsors/borkdude)!
+To keep development of this project going, consider sponsoring.
 If you are already a sponsor, thank you!

 **version**